bogstandard/bogstandard/README.md

 # 🎃 Eric, [Bogstandard](https://github.com/bogstandard/)

-Greetings, hope you're enjoying the autumn 🍂
+Greetings, hope you're enjoying the winter ⛄️

 My favourite projects are pinned below but here's a quick rundown on the state of things.